-Icon Item Description

-1 Ventilation and cooling fan Allows the computer to stay cool.
+Icon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
 Do not cover or obstruct the openings.

-2 Speakers Deliver stereo audio output.
+2 • Simulates removing and reinstalling the battery.
+Insert a paperclip into the hole and press for four seconds.
+3 Speakers Deliver stereo audio output.